jeromecoupe/sassgrids/readme.md

 Grid units have a default width of 100%.
 The `.grid__unit--#{$namespace}full` classes are also available should you need a grid module to span the full width of your grid at any given breakpoint.

 By default `.grid__unit` will wrap on different lines.
 You can change that behaviour using the `.grid--nowrap` variation.
-When using that variant, `.grid__unit` have equal proportions on the same row and that proportion will change depending on the number of `.grid__unit` in the row.
+When using that variant, `.grid__unit` have equal proportions on the same row and that proportion will automatically change depending on the number of `.grid__unit` in the row.

 ## Grid variants